Federal Government Grants

 A grant's lifecycle is linear and consists of four steps, establishing the funding opportunity, accepting applications, deciding whether to grant the grant, and effectively administering the grant.
 For information on what the applicant and the grant-making organisation do during the lifespan, visit the Grant Lifecycle page.

-Three major stages are used to organise the specific actions throughout the life-cycle.
+Three major stages are used to organize the specific actions throughout the life-cycle.
 A page dedicated to each of the three steps offers a more thorough look at the procedure :

 Why Government Grant Applications are Reject ?